maplibre/font-maker/README.md

 For other prepared fonts, look at [maplibre/demotiles/font](https://github.com/maplibre/demotiles/tree/gh-pages/font) instead.

+For an example of using font-maker on the command line to cover as much of Unicode as possible, see the [protomaps/basemaps-assets](https://github.com/protomaps/basemaps-assets) repository.

 ## Usage

 * Go to the web app at [maplibre.org/font-maker/](https://maplibre.org/font-maker/) and select your file.